UN rights chief to visit China's Xinjiang

 Chinese Foreign Minister Wang Yi told Bachelet he hoped her trip would help “clarify misinformation,” according to a ministry readout.
 “To advance the international cause of human rights, we must first... refrain from politicizing human rights,” he said.
 Wang also told the UN rights chief that China “made safeguarding the ethnic minorities’ rights an important part of its work, and protecting people’s safety its long-term goal,” according to the statement.

-In 2018, the UN said one million Uyghurs were detained in "massive internment camps" in Xinjiang, sparking international scrutiny.
-While Beijing initially denied that such camps existed, it later said they were "vocational training centers" that people could attend "voluntarily" for education and to prevent religious radicalism.
-In 2019, Xinjiang's governor said all trainees had "graduated."
+In 2018, the UN said one million Uyghurs were detained in “massive internment camps” in Xinjiang, sparking international scrutiny.
+While Beijing initially denied that such camps existed, it later said they were “vocational training centers” that people could attend “voluntarily” for education and to prevent religious radicalism.
+In 2019, Xinjiang’s governor said all trainees had “graduated”.fb/msh (AFP, Reuters, LUSA)